Rakibul66/Python-Basic-Code/README.md

 # Python-Basic-Code
-This is pyhton basic code folder which is coded in 2020
+This is python basic code folder which is coded in 2020